lilipads/CarND-Path-Planning-Project/README.md

 ### How to slow down when there is a car ahead
-When generating a straight trajectory, we check whether there will is any car in front of us within our safe following distance (see utils.cpp/get_car_in_front_speed()).
+When generating a straight trajectory, we check whether there is any car in front of us within our safe following distance (see utils.cpp/get_car_in_front_speed()).
 If there isn't one, to save computation, we keep the previously generated waypoints and just append a few new points to the end.
 If there is a car in front, then we need to slow down to that car's speed as soon as possible.
-To avoid too sudden a transition, instead of scratching off the previous path completely, we still retain a few points (buffer points) from the previous way points, and repalce the rest of the waypoints with a new plan to adapt to the situation.
+To avoid too sudden a transition, instead of scratching off the previous path completely, we still retain a few points (buffer points) from the previous way points, and replace the rest of the waypoints with a new plan to adapt to the situation.
 If that car is now out of our way, we will speed back up to the speed limit.
 All the logic is handled in path.cpp/get_straight_trajectory().

 ### Cost functions: knows to switch lane when the car ahead is too slow